FixedEffects/FixedEffects.jl/README.md

 solve_coefficients!(x, [p1, p3])
 ```

-This package is the backend for the package [FixedEffectModels.jl](https://github.com/matthieugomez/FixedEffectModels.jl), that estimates more general linears model with high dimensional fixed effects.
+This package is the backend for the package [FixedEffectModels.jl](https://github.com/matthieugomez/FixedEffectModels.jl), that estimates more general linears model with high-dimensional fixed effects.